Quality spectacles to suit all needs.

-As an independent optical practice, we pride ourselves on the products we use.
+As an independent optical practice, we take pride in the products we use.

-We will take our time to discuss your requirements and recommend a solution to best suit your optical needs and lifestyle.
-To do this we will guide you through choosing frames, paying particular attention to the comfort and fit, so that you feel confident in your frame choice.
+We will take the time to discuss your requirements and recommend a solution that best suits your optical needs and lifestyle.
+To do this, we will guide you through choosing frames, paying particular attention to the comfort and fit so that you feel confident in your frame choice.

 Caring for your spectacle lenses.

-Today's modern prescription spectacle lenses are a miracle of technology.
-If you want to enjoy your spectacles for as long as possible it's important to take good care of them.
+Today's modern prescription spectacle lenses are a testament to technological innovation.
+If you want to enjoy your spectacles for as long as possible, it's essential to take good care of them.
 It is also important to protect them from damage caused by environmental factors.
-Improper handling of technically advanced modern spectacle lenses can lead to scratches or damage being caused to the lenses.
+Improper handling of technically advanced modern spectacle lenses can cause scratches or damage to the lenses.

 Beware of high and low temperatures.

-Spectacle lenses really don't like high temperatures.
-So in the summer you should avoid leaving your spectacles on the dashboard of the car or on a window sill or above a radiator in the winter.
+Spectacle lenses are particularly sensitive to high temperatures.
+In the summer, avoid leaving your spectacles on the dashboard of the car, on a windowsill, or above a radiator in the winter.
 Stand back when you open the oven door and dishwasher.
-If you visit a sauna it's best not to take your spectacles in.
+If you visit a sauna, it's best not to wear your spectacles.
 Lenses can warp if they are exposed to very cold temperatures, so it's not a good idea to leave them in your car overnight in winter.

 Thinner, flatter, lighter,